Morrisville State College

 CONTACT HOURS AND CLASS SCHEDULE:

-RREN 421 is a two-credit hour course that meets for the second ten weeks of the semester (Part term B).
-It includes one scheduled contact hour per week with the instructors for oral weekly presentations/discussions and four hours of independent laboratory work.
-The class meets weekly with the instructors on Tuesdays at 2:00 p.m. in Room 102, Marshall Hall (or 207 Library as announced by the instructors).
+ENRM 421 is a two-credit hour course that meets for the first ten weeks of the semester (Part term A).
+It includes one scheduled contact hour per week with the instructors for oral weekly presentations/discussions and five hours of independent laboratory work.
+The class meets weekly with the instructors on Tuesdays at 2:00 p.m. in Room 115, Bicknell Hall.

 TEXTBOOK(S):

-The course manual originally used for RREN 420 will provide all the necessary reference material for successfully completing this course.
+The course manual from ENRM 420 will provide all the necessary reference material for completing this course.
 These include the instructors' lesson plans, PowerPoint presentations (printed in handout format), pertinent reading material, and printouts of the laboratory exercises.
-Course material will also be available on-line under WebCT, accessible only by those students who are enrolled in the course.
-Numerous resources are also available at the college library and on-line.
+Course material will also be available online under Brightspace, accessible only to students enrolled in the course.
+Numerous resources are also available at the college library and online.
 Students are encouraged to be actively involved in acquiring some pertinent knowledge from all available resources.
-The following publication (utilized in RREN 303) will also serve as a reference:
+The following publication (utilized in ENRM 303) will also serve as a reference:

-2. Appropriate dress for scheduled laboratory operations and field work .
+4. Appropriate dress for scheduled field operations and work (to be discussed during the first class meeting).

 CLASS POLICIES: